adonyssantos/taxi24/README.md

 npm run test:e2e
 ```

 **Note:** To run the end-to-end tests, you need to have the application running in development mode.
-You will do this in the 4th step.
+This is what you did in the 4th step.